BLCM/bl3cabinetsorter/static_pages/Contributing-to-BL3-ModCabinet.md

 also put a space inbetween them, as I've done in the example, but you don't have to.

-## Mod Name, Version, and Author

-The `Name` attribute defines the name of the mod, as it will show up in the BL3 ModCabinet.  `Version` is entirely optional, but is a nice way for users to know if they're using the most recent version of a mod or not.  `Author` is mostly just there for the user's sake, so they can know who wrote the mod by just looking at their files.
-The BL3 ModCabinet process will actually take your username from the directory it's stored in, in the github area.

 ## Licensing

 Licensing of your mod files is not required, but it's encouraged to have a description of what other people are allowed to do with your mods.
-The degree to which licensing even makes *sense* in the case of mods like this is up for debate.
-After all, if you write a hotfix which makes a gun twice as effective, what real *claim* can you make on the hotfix which makes it happen?

-Nevertheless, the mod community's historically needed to have some boundaries around questions like whether or not it's okay to include someone's mod in a modpack, or if it's okay to upload something to Nexus, or to some other site.
-In general, without a license, the only thing you can assume is that you're not allowed to do *anything* with the mod but use it for personal use.
-So, I'd recommend that you put an explicit license on the mod.
+Historically there have been questions about people including mods in modpacks, or uploading them to other modding sites (like Nexus), and if you attach a license to your mod, any ambiguity as to what people can do with it will disappear.
+If you don't specify a license, the safest assumption people can make is that they're *only* allowed to use the mod for personal use, but it'll be in a state of ambiguity.

 The most "open" license possible is "Public Domain," which says that you're allowed to do whatever the heck you want with the mod.
 All of Apocalyptech's